Contents

 Myself

-My name is Øyvind Teig, but my “user name” is always “aclassifier” (or “Aclassifier“).
-It is a pun that originates from my experience with collecting and describing (“classifying”) my first-generation short-and-tall Mercedes-Benz A-Class scale models.
-The result of this attempt is still to be seen here.
+To TOP.
+Standard disclaimer, valid for all notes – and other disclaimers.
+My name is Øyvind Teig, but my «user name» is always «aclassifier» (or «Aclassifier«).
+It is a pun that originates from my experience with collecting and describing («classifying») my first-generation short-and-tall Mercedes-Benz A-Class scale models.
+(The result of this attempt is still to be seen here.)
 Then, A-Class’ifiers became aclassifier.
 I have used that name whenever there was a need for one.
 Nowhere has this information been classified!
+Please mail me here. |

 I found the below quote jotted down on a piece of paper during one of my several attempts to tidy up my cupboards.
 It is by Silje (my nurse anaesthetist oldest daughter) – she had come to work with me to do some printing of something, I believe.
 I have a book with quotes by all my three children from when they grew up.
-But this is an adult comment, at 32, after when Silje had herself been in work for years (the second line is the original in Norwegian):
+But this is an adult comment, at 32, at an incident when Silje had herself been in work for years (the second line is the original in Norwegian):

-We had finished a lot earlier if we had known how long time it would take
+«We had finished a lot earlier if we had known how long time it would take»

-Vi hadde blitt ferdig lenge før hvis vi visste hvor lang tid det tok
+«Vi hadde blitt ferdige lenge før hvis vi visste hvor lang tid det tok«

 I spend hours after hours, days after days on each note.
 I try to keep them updated, years on.

 My Privacy Policy is here.
-My NTNU affilation is here.
-ORCID iD iconORCID iD.
-Pronunciation or how to pronounce “Øyvind” here.
-My used-to-work page is here (Norwegian).
-More about me is here only (like that I will become an IEEE Life Member from 2024).
-Mail me here.
+My NTNU affiliation is here.
+ORCID iD.
+Pronunciation or how to pronounce «Øyvind» here.
+Some about me is here only.

-From "Thomas builds" by Gunilla WoldeSee Thomas sawing (picture).
+See Thomas sawing (picture).
 This blog is all about all my attempts with that broken saw.
 It’s always starting out as difficult, the saw is not cooperating.
 Then, after having tried long enough, I try to write about what I’ve come up with.
 I don’t feel like an expert on anything.
 I learn as I write.
 I hope that even my failures may be of interest.

 Headers etc.